Skip to content

 Cause

-• Year-to-date payroll amounts were not entered correctly in history mode.
+• Incorrect year-to-date payroll amounts were entered

 Resolution